rscherrer/resume/README.md

 - Internship (2013).
 Behavioral observation and cognition experiments in a social network of captive rooks (*Corvus frugilegus*).
 Department of Ecophysiology and Ethology, Centre National de la Recherche Scientifique (CNRS), Strasbourg, France.
 Supervised by Dr. Valérie Dufour.

 - Voluntary participation (2013).
 Inventory of the zoological collection of the faculty.
 University of Lorraine, Nancy, France.

+## Society memberships

+- Membership (2021).
+Society for the Study of Evolution (SSE).

+- Membership (2021).
+Society for Open, Reliable, and Transparent Ecology and Evolutionary Biology (SORTEE).

+- Membership (2018-2019, 2021).
+Dutch Society for Evolutionary Biology (NLSEB).

+- Membership (2017-2018).
+European Society for Evolutionary Biology (ESEB).

+- Membership (2016-2019).
+American Association for the Advancement of Science (AAAS).

 ## Skills